BettercareHealth/bettercare/intrapartum-care/test-7.md

 	+	The patient must be shown how to rub up the uterus.
 	-	An intravenous infusion should be started before every delivery.
 	-	An intravenous infusion with 20 units of oxytocin should be put up after delivery of the placenta.
-	-	The haemoglobin concentration must be estimated every two hours for the first 12 hours after delivery.
+	-	The haemoglobin concentration must be estimated every 2 hours for the first 12 hours after delivery.
 11. How frequently should a primipara visit the clinic for postpartum care in the puerperium?
 	-	At least daily for seven days
-	-	At least daily for five days and again on day seven
+	-	At least daily for 5 days and again on day seven
-	+	At least on days one, three, five and seven
+	+	At least on days 1, 3, 5 and seven
-	-	The patient must be kept in hospital for at least five days
+	-	The patient must be kept in hospital for at least 5 days.
 12. A patient has puerperal pyrexia if her temperature:
-	-	Rises to 37.5 °C and is maintained for 24 hours during the first 10 days postpartum
+	-	Rises to 37.3 °C and is maintained for 24 hours during the first 10 days postpartum
 	-	Rises to 38 °C or higher and is maintained for 24 hours during the first 10 days postpartum
 	-	Rises to 37.5 °C on two occasions during the first 10 days postpartum
 	+	Rises to 38 °C or higher during the puerperium